alvaromedia/arnold_client_react/README.md

 - Continuation of the first part of the MERN project
 - Displays a list of movies in which Schwarzenegger has starred (not all of them, just a sample)
-- Also displays directors and genres
+- Also displays director's information
-- Still in progress... (login authentication still not implemented)
+- Still in progress... (genres, adding movies to user's favorites..)

 ### Deployment